MANGYSTAU

-Mangyshlak peninsula (or Mangystau) is a land of fantastic landscapes where you can feel like you are on Mars.
-The place would be perfect to shoot fantasy genre movies as the landscape is truly extraordinary with underground mosques and poems painted in the rocks.
-Mangyshlak Peninsula is located in the Southwest part of Kazakhstan, at the shore of the Caspian sea and just next to borders of Uzbekistan in east and Turkmenistan in south.
+Mangystau (or Mangyshlak peninsula) is a land of fantastic landscapes where you can feel like you are on Mars or at the bottom of the sea (where you actually are).
+This place would be perfect to shoot fantasy genre movies as the landscape is truly extraordinary with underground mosques and poems painted in the rocks.
+Mangystau is located in the Southwest part of Kazakhstan, at the shore of the Caspian sea and just next to borders of Uzbekistan in east and Turkmenistan in south.

 Mangystau holds a lot of important sites of pilgrimage like mausoleums and a number of underground meditation chambers (retreats) used by famous Sufi figures of the past.
 They are commonly defined as mosques (islamification) because of their sacred nature and the rock-hewn rooms in which pilgrims pray in.

 Mangustau is really a place for people who enjoy geological formations but also offers things to see for the nature lovers with the abundant bird life at the shores of the Caspian Sea and also the ancient life that has lived in the area when it was the bottom of the sea, can be seen in the fossils laying around in the area.
-Bear in mind that the destinations in the area are huge and you will spend most of your time driving around from one sight to another but they are worth it and the views during the car drives are an experience by itself.
+Bear in mind that the destinations in the area are often far away from each other and you will spend most of your time driving around from one sight to another but they are worth it and the views during the car drives are an experience as themselves.

 Sherkala Mountain